Ontology Object Properties are Data Model Associative Entities – not Relationships

 The correct model transformation merges the two object properties into one associative entity.

 But which name should we retain?
 Data Modeling Naming Standards stipulate active names for relationships.
-In our example, “identifies,” not the passive “is identified by.”
+In our example identifies - not the passive is identified by.

-Inverse object properties are one reason the Ontology to Data Model Transformation must be Configurable.
+Inverse object properties are one reason the ontology-to-data model transformation must be Configurable.
 With CODT options, you specify defaults for source ontologies in English: Object Property names starting with “is” or “has” indicate a passive form.
 However, for inverse property pairs like “sells to”and “buys from, “you, the architect, must tag which name to use.

-PowerDesigner change to a uniform associative entity
+PowerDesigner changes to a uniform associative entity

 Depending on the selected configuration option, CODT can transform object properties into associative entities, PowerDesigner (PD) Conceptual Data Model Associations, or simple relationships.